Pope names first woman to senior Vatican diplomatic post

 They cite figures showing that more than half of the world’s 1.3 billion Catholics are women and that membership of female religious orders is about three times larger than male orders.

-A Vatican statement confirming Di Giovanni’s appointment said she will look after multilateral relations in the Secretariat where she has worked since 1993.
-Di Giovanni is a specialist in international law and human rights
+A Vatican statement confirming Di Giovanni’s appointment said she would oversee multilateral relations in the Secretariat where she has worked since 1993.
+Di Giovanni is a specialist in international law and human rights.

+She told the official Vatican website Vatican News that her appointment was “unprecedented” though “the responsibility is connected to the job, rather than to the fact of being a woman”.

+She added: “A woman may have certain aptitudes for finding commonalities, healing relationships with unity at heart.
+I hope that my being a woman might reflect itself positively in this task, even if they are gifts that I certainly find in my male colleagues as well.”

 The Vatican, a sovereign state surrounded by Rome, has diplomatic relations with more than 180 countries.

-Despite the pope’s promises to appoint more women to decision-making jobs in the Vatican, Di Giovanni joins only about half a dozen others to hold them.
+Despite the pope’s promises to appoint more women to decision-making jobs in the Vatican, Di Giovanni joins only about half a dozen others holding them.

 The two most prominent are Barbara Jatta, head of Vatican Museums, and Cristiane Murray, deputy head of the press office.